DanHodges/TheologicalDictionary/Apollinaris.md

 # Apollinaris
-Definition of Apollinaris coming soon.
+The definition of Apollinaris is coming soon!